ghost-aHVudGVy/Help-Desk-Labs/04_Ticketing-and-Documentation/README.md

 - Created **queues** to organize incoming tickets efficiently.
 - Defined **SLA targets** to simulate realistic response and resolution expectations.

-This approach mirrors professional IT support workflows, ensuring tickets are handled systematically from submission to resolution.

 ---

 ## Tickets Worked & Troubleshooting